Active Network Management using Real Time Fault Level Results

 FlexDGrid Project: Money savings, increased capacity and increased customer flexibility

-While the full results from the FlexDGrid project can be viewed in the WPD Closedown report here, we have pulled out some of the sections of the report highlighting the benefits of measuring Prospective Fault Level in real time.
+While the full results from the FlexDGrid project can be viewed in the NGED Closedown report here, we have pulled out some of the sections of the report highlighting the benefits of measuring Prospective Fault Level in real time.

 “This [operation, using FLM data] can [save] in the region of £145k per MW of generation connection…”